kareido/pytorl/README.md

 ## PyToRL: PyTorch Toolbox for Reinforcement Learning
-### &nbsp; &nbsp; &nbsp; &nbsp; [PROJECT CURRENTLY UNDER DEVELOPMENT]
+### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; [PROJECT CURRENTLY UNDER DEVELOPMENT]

 &nbsp;
 <pre>
-This project, named pytorl, is intended to be a RL toolbox for pytorch and contains RL algorithm implementations using
-this pytorl toolbox.
-As I am currently learning RL, I am going to update this project with many other
+This project, named pytorl, is intended to be a RL toolbox for pytorch and contains RL algorithm implementations using  this pytorl toolbox.
+As I am currently learning RL, I am going to update this project with other agents, algorithms and faster or more efficient implementations soon.
-agents and algorithms soon.
 </pre>
 &nbsp;